davidamichelson/DIV6700/schedule.md

 ### Thursday, October 6: Discussion
 *Assignments*

+- Map tutorial due on Brightspace by 8 AM Central Time.
+You may take this as many times as you need, but you must pass with 100%.
+You may consult notes, the study guide, and other materials as you complete it.
 - *Florilegium III* is due on Brightspace by 8 AM Central Time.
 Please also bring a paper copy to class.

 ## Week 8: Syriac Christians